 As shown in Figure 4, there are two (2) inlet locations each with a culvert for low flows up to the 50% AEP storm and a weir for larger storm events at the eastern inlet.
-The southern inlet has been sized for the 1% AEP storm.
 The inlets have been sized by dividing the total catchment flows to the basin to the respective inlet location as per Table 7.1 below.
 Diversion embankments have also been designed, as shown in Figure 4, to direct the flows to their desired inlet location.